dtbinh/Positioning/Paper/Notes.md

 The sections also discusses how to solve and obtain results from the process that is independent of fore instance the initial position of the firms.

 The results from competitive location models such as Hotelling’s line market and its extensions are covered in the literature review.
 As is the agent-based model

+In addition the paper reintroduces strategic considerations into the competitive location model.

+[Fore instance salty-sweetness of chips and the thickness of chips. / mobile screen size]

+- [Characteristics are non-ordinal, such consumers do agree that more of a characteristic is better to less, ie. quality would be a ordinal characteristic, on which all consumer agree that better quality is preferable to lower quality.]
+- [Characteristics are continuous and infinitely divisible.]

+_[saltyness-sweetness and thickness]_.

+The underlying basis is

+in the following models

+.
+Equilibrium exists if number of firms is large enough, and the location of firms converges to the distribution of consumers’ preferences (Núñez and Scarsini 2014) ...